Accessibility

 Learn more about accessibility in Kamu:

 Accessibility is about promoting equality.
 It means that content should be easily accessible to everyone.
 When it comes to online services, it refers to the practice of making your online services to be as easy to use as possible.
-The accessibility of digital services applies to all public sector entities and is governed by the EU Web Accessibility Directive and defined in national law: the Act on the Provision of Digital Services 306/2019 (in Finnish).
+The accessibility of digital services applies to all public sector entities and is governed by the EU Web Accessibility Directive and defined in national law: the Act on the Provision of Digital Services 306/2019 (opens in new tab, in Finnish).

 What does accessibility mean for students?